Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Although the IRS only has jurisdiction over federal taxes, many state and local governments offer similar programs to the following IRS options:

-• Offers in compromise (OIC).
-An OIC is a way to settle your tax debt for less than the full amount you owe.
+• Offers in compromise (OIC): An OIC is a way to settle your tax debt for less than the full amount you owe.
 The IRS looks at your ability to pay, income, expenses and asset equity to determine your eligibility.
-Since this allows you to pay less than what you owe, this is one of the least commonly offered tax debt relief options.

-• Installment agreement.
-These are payment plans that allow you to spread out your tax payments if you can’t pay your full tax bill in a single lump sum.
-There are no special requirements to apply for this tax debt relief option, but you can only apply online for amounts up to $50,000 (for long-term agreements) or $100,000 (for short-term agreements).
+• Installment agreement: These are payment plans that allow you to spread out your tax payments if you can’t pay your full tax bill in a single lump sum.
+You can only apply online for amounts up to $50,000 (for long-term agreements) or $100,000 (for short-term agreements).

 Other tax debt relief services